dib-lab/dibsi/ANGUS.md

 ### [Applications are open!](https://docs.google.com/forms/d/e/1FAIpQLSeuXw5aX6NUGdzb4NnhQi3CLEMIxHr_vvVZFB762fCJkkkYGA/viewform)

-Applications will close March 9th.
+Applications will be accepted on a rolling basis until the workshop is full!

 Please also see [Frequently Asked Questions](https://hackmd.io/s/HkdE1IPuG).